CDSoft/pp/src/pp.md

 ditaa.jar is integrated in [PP].
 [ditaa] is distributed under the [GNU General Public License version 2.0 (GPLv2)](http://sourceforge.net/directory/license:gpl/).
 See <http://sourceforge.net/projects/ditaa/>.

-GPP
----

-[GPP] is included in the binary distribution of PP.
-I have just recompiled the original sources of [GPP].

-GPP was written by Denis Auroux <auroux@math.mit.edu>.
-Since version 2.12 it has been maintained by Tristan Miller <psychonaut@nothingisreal.com>.

-Copyright (C) 1996-2001 Denis Auroux.<br>
-Copyright (C) 2003, 2004 Tristan Miller.

-Permission is granted to anyone to make or distribute verbatim copies of this document as received, in any medium, provided that the copyright notice and this permission notice are preserved, thus giving the recipient permission to redistribute in turn.

-Permission is granted to distribute modified versions of this document, or of portions of it, under the above conditions, provided also that they carry prominent notices stating who last changed them.

 Feedback
 ========